Subleading asymptotics of link spectral invariants and homeomorphism groups of surfaces: Introduction

 \section{Introduction}

-\subsubsection{Area-preserving homeomorphisms of surfaces}
+\subsection{Area-preserving homeomorphisms of surfaces}

-Let $(M,\omega)$ be a compact manifold possibly with boundary, equipped with a volume-form, and consider the group $\Homeo_c(M,\omega)$ of volume-preserving homeomorphisms that are the identity near the boundary, in the component of the identity.
+Let $(M,\omega)$ be a compact manifold possibly with boundary, equipped with a volume-form, and consider the group $\Homeo_{\mathrm{c}}(M,\omega)$ of volume-preserving homeomorphisms that are the identity near the boundary, in the component of the identity.

 When the dimension of $M$ is at least three, there is a clear picture due to Fathi regarding the algebraic structure of this group: there is a mass-flow homomorphism, and its kernel is a simple group.
-In contrast, in dimension two the situation is much less understood despite the fact that many decades have passed since Fathi's work.\footnote{We refer the reader to \cite{CGHMSS21} for background, including a definition of the mass-flow homomorphism.
-In the cases that we will be mainly concerned with here, that is the disc and the sphere, the kernel of mass-flow is just the group of area and orientation preserving homeomorphisms.}
+In contrast, in dimension two the situation is much less understood despite the fact that many decades have passed since Fathi's work.

+We refer the reader to \cite{CGHMSS21} for background and a definition of the mass-flow homomorphism (op.cit.
+Sec 2.3).
+In the cases that we will be mainly concerned with here, that is the disc and the sphere, the kernel of mass-flow is just the group of area and orientation preserving homeomorphisms.

-We recently showed \cite{CGHMSS21} that when $\dim(M) = 2$, the kernel of mass-flow is never simple.
+We recently showed \cite[Thm.
+1.3]{CGHMSS21} that when $\dim(M) = 2$, the kernel of mass-flow is never simple.
 In fact, it contains as a proper normal subgroup the group $\Hameo(M,\omega)$ of {\em hameomorphisms}, whose definition we review in Definition \ref{def:hameo}.
-When $M$ has boundary, we also showed that the classical Calabi homomorphism, which we review in Definition \ref{def:Calabi} and which measures the average rotation of the map, extends to $\Hameo$ from the group $\Ham_c(M,\omega)$ of Hamiltonian diffeomorphisms that are the identity near the boundary.
+When $M$ has boundary, we also showed that the classical Calabi homomorphism, which we review in Definition \ref{def:Calabi} and which measures the average rotation of the map, extends to $\Hameo$ from the group $\Ham_{\mathrm{c}}(M,\omega)$ of Hamiltonian diffeomorphisms that are the identity near the boundary.
 It is then natural to ask the following.

 \begin{que} When $M$ is closed, is $\Hameo(M,\omega)$ simple?
 When $M$ has non-empty boundary, is the kernel of Calabi on $\Hameo(M,\omega)$ simple? \end{que}